frc2357/playbooks/team-roles/robot-design/drive-base-designer.md

 ## Responsibilities
  - Drive prototyping efforts from beginning to end
+ - Provide motor and gearing calculations for drive mechanisms
  - If terrain of some kind is present, design for handling of terrain with minimal effects to speed or stability
  - Verify floor clearance
  - Verify bumper height and mounting